Should my baby wear armbands?

 As the experts we spoke to reiterated, always remember that baby inflatables and floats are not a substitute for proper supervision.
 You should always have close contact with your baby in the water and they should always be within easy reach.

-However, with the above in mind, floating devices can be a fun and useful addition to swim sessions, especially if you are using them under the guidance of professionals.
-Ali Beckman from Puddle Ducks agrees, “We encourage children to use non-fitted buoyancy aids if they need to, including floats and toggles, as these allow children to push away from them when they are ready to be independent.”
+However, with the above in mind, you can use floating devices to sprinkle some fun on your swimming sessions, especially if you are using them under the guidance of professionals.
+Ali Beckman from Puddle Ducks agrees:

 As always, when using any kind of flotation device, make sure they conform to British Safety Standards and are age appropriate.